Back to learn

 Pros of earned wage access

-Those in favor of earned wage access point out numerous benefits.
+Those in favour of on-demand pay point out numerous benefits for earned wage access.
 Let’s explore the most prominent ones.

-Payday loans are very problematic, primarily because of their extremely high interest rates.
+Payday loans are problematic, primarily because of their extremely high interest rates.
 The Canadian government estimates the effective interest rate on payday loans ranges from 500 to 600%.
-With these rates, they trap borrowers in a cycle of debt where they have to take out a new loan to pay off the high interest rate on the last one.
+These rates trap borrowers in a cycle of debt, requiring them to take out a new loan to pay off the high interest rate on the last one.

-Both EWA and payday loans put cash in the employee’s pocket, then deduct it from their paycheque.
-The key difference is that EWA does not usually charge interest, making it the financially smarter and healthier alternative.
+Both earned wage access and payday loans put cash in the employee’s pocket, then deduct it from their paycheque.
+The key difference is that EWA does not charge interest because it is not a loan, making it a financially smarter and healthier alternative.

 2. Your pay on your terms